jcMcr1/daily-assistant/README.md

 **Per data source**
 - **Slack** — connect it, authorize against your workspace.
 Gives tools like `slack_search_public_and_private` and `slack_read_channel` that Source 1 relies on.
 - **Jira/Confluence (Atlassian)** — connect it, authorize against your Atlassian site.
-If you use two separate Atlassian clouds (see Known Limitations), add the Atlassian connector twice — once per org — since each OAuth grant is scoped to a single cloud.
+If you use two separate Atlassian clouds, add the Atlassian connector twice — once per org — since each OAuth grant is scoped to a single cloud.
 - **Gmail** — connect it, authorize against your Google account.
 Gives `search_threads` and similar for Source 4.
 - **Calendar** — usually the same Google connector as Gmail, or a separate one depending on your client version.
 Gives `list_events` for Source 5.